Living Your Best Life: The Bodhisattva’s Way of Life

 • We’re building community on Sunday mornings.
 You’re invited to be a part of it!

-Recommended reading: Modern Buddhism by Geshe Kelsang Gyatso.
-Free download here - Modern Buddhism
+Recommended reading: Introduction to Buddhism by Geshe Kelsang Gyatso.
+Available in our shop, or download here - Introduction to Buddhism

 About the Teacher